codewouter/milestone2-battle/README.md

 ### Validation
 * The HTML validator only returned errors on the img elements due to a missing src attribute, since they are loaded by javascript, I ignored this error.
 * The CSS validator returned no errors.
-* The javascript validator returned no erros.
+* The javascript validator returns only errors about undefined variables which are either JQuery selectors, or variables used within functions.
+The missing semicolons are at places where an embedded function ends.

 ### Remaining bugs
 * The button are animated through bootstrap.
 When they are disabled the animation still shows.
 Due to timeconstraints I did not debug this, also because the project is not about CSS but JS.